Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 ### Raft

-1. Stop the Node that will be migrated to a new IP network, which we name *Node X* for simplification.
+1. Stop the Node being migrated to a new IP network

 1. On an *existing* running node, obtain the Raft ID of *Node X*